 You are required to include specific information on each invoice.
 For example, you must show your VAT registration number, and each invoice should be sequentially and uniquely numbered.
 In addition, invoices should include the name and address of both the seller and the buyer.
 The VAT rate, the amount of VAT payable for the transaction and the reason for a reduced rate or exemption must be clearly written.
 To complete the invoice, you should include information about what good or service has been purchased and its cost

 Preparing invoices can be time-consuming, and this task may keep your attention diverted from running your business and serving your customers or clients.
 You understandably need to streamline this important aspect of running your business.
 Some freelancers may use a generic template and manually fill out all of the details.
-Others, however, have discovered the excellent features of Xolo Go.
-Through Xolo Go, you will have access to an automated invoicing system.
-You can also set up a credit card payment system with affordable processing rates.
-To further simplify your financial management efforts, Xolo Go offers expense tracking resources and an easy-to-understand dashboard that lets you see your status in real-time.
+Others, however, have discovered the excellent features of Xolo Leap.
+Through Xolo Leap, you will have your online EU company registered, have a virtual office, and be able to send out branded invoice while have all the finances organized in one single place.
+Starting an EU business of your own is never easier!

 The process of becoming a freelancer in Luxembourg is hassle-free.
 In fact, Luxembourg has less red tape for freelancers to cut through than many other European countries.
 However, you still must walk through a few important steps to work legally in this country.
 What are these steps?